 Key Program staff includes (in alphabetic order):

-- Julie Chabot – Julie is the Manager of Strategic Development, Partnerships and Operations at the Centre on Public Management and Policy.
+- Julie Chabot – Julie is the Assistant Director of Strategic Development, Partnerships and Operations at the Centre on Public Management and Policy.
 She previously worked as the Manager of Career and Professional Development at the University of Ottawa’s Faculty of Law.
 Julie holds a Master of Education (M.Ed.) and has also taught part-time at Algonquin College and Collège La Cité’s Continuing Education departments.

-- Michael Presley – Michael was the Assistant Secretary, Regulatory Affairs, Treasury Board Secretariat of Canada from 2009 to 2014 before retiring from the public service to assume the duties of the Director, Certificate Program in Regulatory Leadership at the University of Ottawa.
+- Michael Presley, Cohort VIII – Michael was the Assistant Secretary, Regulatory Affairs, Treasury Board Secretariat of Canada from 2009 to 2014 before retiring from the public service to assume the duties of the Director, Certificate Program in Regulatory Leadership at the University of Ottawa.
 Prior to being appointed Assistant Secretary, Michael was the Executive Director of Regulatory Affair, TBS.
 Much of Michael’s career prior to joining TBS was spent at Agriculture and Agri-food Canada (from 1993 to 2007) and at Transport Canada (from 1986 to 1993).
 He began his career at the Public Service Commission (1984 to 1986).

 - William Pullen – William is an expert in public sector human and organization development.
 Over a period of twenty-five years he has designed, delivered and evaluated leadership and professional development programs in the Canadian government, and for the governments of Saskatchewan, Ontario and New Brunswick.
 He has taught graduate courses in Advanced Organizational Behaviour, Organizational Leadership, and Organizational Change at Queen’s and Carleton Universities and holds professional credentials in Human Performance Technology (CPT) and Human Capital Strategies (MHCS).